diazenheim/MatchGame/README.md

 - Game start
 - Game end
 - Application launch time
-- Clicking the play button time
+- Clicking of the play button time
 - Level completion time
-- Number of attempts per round (aka how many time a card was flipped.
-The cards are identified by index)
+- Number of attempts per round (how many times a card was flipped; the cards are identified by their index)
 - Average time between two consecutive clicks
 - Game abandonment
 - Error tracking